fawzanameer/Healthcare-Case-Study-Using-SQL/README.md

 # SQL Data Analysis Project

 Hello everyone, I'm Fawzan.
-This project is the culmination of my studies for a data analytics certificate at Ivy Pro School.
+This project is the culmination of my studies for a data analytics certificate at Ivy Professional  School.
 The aim was to utilize SQL for analyzing publicly available data.

 ## Data Source
 The dataset used for this project was sourced from Kaggle.
 [Click here](https://www.kaggle.com/datasets/tomaslui/healthcare-dataset) to access the dataset.